papsti/macpan-workshop/ip-notes/installation_science.md

 install.packages('macpan2', repos = repos)
 ```

-yeilds the following on the Science Network RStudio server
+yields the following on the Science Network RStudio server

 ```
 The following required system packages are not installed: